Client Onboarding Questionnaire Template: What Questions To Ask New Client

 • Branded merchandise

-Consider a questionnaire, along with this associated information, to serve as your formal welcome package, during the onboarding process.
-It may seem like a small thing to you, but it highlights your agency’s dedication, customer service, and attention to detail to your new client.
+A thoughtfully designed questionnaire, accompanied by introductory materials (agency overview, success stories), demonstrates your professionalism and commitment to client success.
+Think of this as your agency's official welcome package.
+It may seem like a small thing to you, but it highlights your agency’s dedication, customer service, and attention to detail.

-It’s safe to assume you discussed the scope of your arrangement during the sales process, but that doesn’t necessarily mean you’ve set clear expectations.
+It’s safe to assume you discussed the scope of your arrangement during the client discovery meeting, but that doesn’t necessarily mean you’ve set clear expectations.

-A client onboarding questionnaire allows you and your client to get on the same page before day one of your engagement arrives, managing clear expectations and focusing on delivering them.
+Wherever it falls in your process, a client onboarding questionnaire allows you and your clients to get on the same page before day one of your engagement arrives, managing clear expectations and focusing on delivering them.

-For example, if you’re providing the client with SEO services, include questions such as:
+For example, if you’re providing the client with SEO services, include client onboarding questions questions such as:

 • Have you ever worked with a digital agency in the past?
 How would you rate the results?